mk1859/single_seed/README.md

 ## Differential gene expression

-To compare gene expression changes between two sets of conditions, we created a wrapper function to Seurat FindMarkers.
+To compare gene expression changes between two sets of conditions, we created a wrapper function for Seurat FindMarkers.

 For the time-course experiment, we compared sequential time points.
 ``` R